stat4701/2014/_posts/Dyan-TestBlogPost2.md

+For better clarity of the final visualization, I decided to split the world map into four major regions.
 Here are the snapshots of the maps by the region:

 * Asia: <br>